Choose a local trustworthy lender to work with and obtain a PRE-APPROVAL Letter. Recommendations are key!

 8. Market Conditions.

-9. Go over the Buyers Agency Docs: this way we can legally represent you!
+9. Buyers Agency Documents: these allow us to legally represent you!
 The Buyer’s Broker Agreement details the contractual agreement between agent and Buyer allowing us to represent you.

-1. Research: Once we have a Buyers’ Agency agreement, your Buyers’ Agent will set up a COMPASS Search and Collection, and start sending you information and listings matching your criteria and collaborating with you about likes/dislikes.
+1. Research: Once we have signed a Buyers’ Agency agreement with you, your Buyers’ Agent will set up a COMPASS Search and Collection, and start sending you information and listings matching your criteria and collaborating with you about likes/dislikes.

 2. Visit Open Houses when possible to research neighborhoods and properties.
 We do ask that you let the Open House Agent know that you are working with us.